Kappa-Dev/ReGraph/README.md

 ## About project

 The **ReGraph** Python library is a generic framework for modelling graph-centric systems.
-In this context models are viewed as graphs and graph transformations - as a tool to describe both the system evolution and the model evolution [read more about the approach] (http://link.springer.com/chapter/10.1007%2F978-3-540-30203-2_30).
+In this context models are viewed as graphs and graph transformations - as a tool to describe both the system evolution and the model evolution [read more about the approach](http://link.springer.com/chapter/10.1007%2F978-3-540-30203-2_30).

 **ReGraph** includes data structures for representation of typed graphs, both directed (`TypedDiGraph`) and undirected (`TypedGraph`).
-They are inherited from [NetworkX] (https://networkx.github.io/) graphs, therefore can be operated as any graph in the context of the reach functionality available in NetworkX.
+They are inherited from [NetworkX](https://networkx.github.io/) graphs, therefore can be operated as any graph in the context of the reach functionality available in NetworkX.

 Graph rewriting is performed by an object of the class `Rewriter` which is initialised with the target graph for rewriting.
 Rewriting is performed in-place, so the initial graph is modified in course of rewriting.
 Two graph rewriting modes are available: declarative (implementing [sesqui-pushout rewriting](http://link.springer.com/chapter/10.1007%2F11841883_4)) and imperative (sequence of primitive operations on the graph).